APPLICATIONS NOW CLOSED

 Friends for Life and Pacific AIDS Network (PAN) each have committees made up of people with lived experience of HIV and/or lived experience of hepatitis C, as well as members of the event planning committees.
 Friends for Life and PAN and will review applications for their respective events.
 Once the selections have been made applicants will be notified via email of application status.

-The deadline for submitting an application is Monday, February 3, at 4 PM.
-Applicants will be informed of their status by Monday February 10, 2020.
+The deadline for submitting an application was Thursday, February 6.
+Applicants will be informed of their status by Tuesday February 11, 2020.

 Registration and Event Meals Sponsorship